Skip to Content

 Office in living area with couch, floor rug, blue wall, and window curtain

-Using existing built-in cabinets for an office can be an excellent way to designate your office space.
-And if you want to define the space more, you can use the sofa as a divider to somehow separate and workspace from the living room.
+Using existing built-in cabinets for an office can be an excellent way to designate your desk space.
+If you want to define the space more, you can use the sofa as a divider to somehow separate and workspace from the living room.

 How To Convert A Room To An Office